Willyb15/Data-Science-Python/Week1/day2-intro_python/intro_python_lecture.md

 One thing that is important to note about Python is that it is a duck typed language.
 What does this mean?
 The name duck comes from the classic "If it walks like a duck, and quacks like a duck, then it must be a duck" adage.
 As applied to our situation, it simply means that Python will determine what it thinks is the best type to call a variable when you use it, unless explicitly told otherwise.

 To inspect what type Python thinks a number (or anything else is), you can pass it to the `type()` function.
-Lets see what we get out when we pass numbers of various types to this function.
+Let's see what we get out when we pass numbers of various types to this function.

 #### Types